 The purpose of this document is to outline guidelines and requirements for users’ groups and forums that are focused on supporting the OSGi Alliance, its specifications, and technology.

-A primary goal of the OSGi Alliance is to promote the adoption of the OSGi Service Platform and the Alliance recognizes the benefit of its users interacting and sharing ideas regarding applications and implementation.
+A primary goal of the OSGi Alliance is to promote the adoption of OSGi technology and the Alliance recognizes the benefit of its users interacting and sharing ideas regarding applications and implementation.

-As such, the OSGi Alliance wishes to support the creation and success of OSGi users’ groups/forms while at the same time executing its mission to develop and promote the OSGi Service Platform.
+As such, the OSGi Alliance wishes to support the creation and success of OSGi users’ groups/forms while at the same time executing its mission to develop and promote OSGi technology.

 The audience for this document is any persons or organizations that wish to launch or participate in a users’ group or users’ forum.

 Here are the steps for setting up a new OSGi users’ group or users’ forum.

 - Begin to organize your users’ group/forum.
 We recommend that a minimum of five (5) charter members participate in the planning and setup of the organization.
 Most OSGi Users’ Groups or Forums to-date have been formed to address a particular broad geographic area such as a country.
 Examples are “OSGi™ Users’ Forum – Japan”, and “OSGi™ Users’ Group – France”.